Computing large market equilibria using abstractions: Experimental Evaluation

 \subsection{General Analysis Plan}

 We now evaluate the abstraction approaches above on several real datasets.
 We first discuss the analyses we perform on all datasets then we discuss each dataset in detail and give results.

 For each dataset we compute the EG equilibrium in the full market and compare to the prices/allocations we generate using abstractions.
-We set budgets to $1$ and supplies to be such that there is $1$ item per person (note that since we are in the divisible case, this only affects the prices/allocations up to a scaling factor).
+We set budgets to $1$ and supplies to be such that there is one item per person (note that since we are in the divisible case, this only affects the prices/allocations up to a scaling factor).

 We vary three properties of abstractions jointly.
 First, we replace the valuation matrix $V$ with a rank $k$ approximation for various $k$.
-To compute these low rank representations we use the singular value decomposition (SVD).
-Second, we consider compressing the large number of buyers into a smaller set of representative agents.
-We refer to this as abstraction coarseness and measure it in percentage of original market size.
-Thus, a $40 \%$ abstraction is one which replaces the 7200 original buyers with 2800 representative buyers via the $k$-means procedure above.
+To compute these low-rank representations we use the singular value decomposition (SVD).
+Second, we consider compressing the large number of buyers into a smaller set of representative buyers.
+We refer to this as abstraction coarseness and measure it as a percentage of the original market size.
+Thus, a $40\%$ abstraction is one which replaces 7200 original buyers with 2880 representative buyers via the $k$-means procedure above.
 Third, we compare the use of a proportional split and the recursive splitting.
+The goods were not abstracted in the first two datasets (but see Section~\ref{sec:movielens} where we do abstract both sides).

+In the results reported here we replace abstracted valuations (e.g., low-rank estimated ones) that are below $0$ with $0.01.$ This means that we do not allow our abstractions to turn any player into a `dummy player' that receives no items.

-We measure all of our theoretical quantities of interest: regret of each individual given each allocation (we normalize this by the maximum utility of the allocation), an individual's envy (again, normalized by the utility that an individual would receive from the envied bundle), Nash social welfare (normalized by the Nash social welfare of the unabstracted market), Pareto optimality (normalized by the utility in the Pareto optimal allocation), maximin share (normalized by utility being achieved).
+We measure all of our theoretical quantities of interest: regret of each individual given each allocation (we normalize this by the maximum utility of the allocation), an individual's envy (again, normalized by the utility that an individual would receive from the envied bundle), Nash social welfare (normalized by the Nash social welfare of the unabstracted market), Pareto optimality (normalized by the utility in the Pareto-optimal allocation), maximin share (normalized by utility being achieved).

 We also look at one quantity for which we do not have bounds: total welfare/efficiency of the allocation (normalized by the total welfare of the unabstracted market).
 Note that market equilibrium makes no pretense of maximizing efficiency (indeed it only guarantees Pareto optimality and, in the case of EG equilibrium, Nash social welfare).